YuriODev/python-st-ignatius-03-iterations-and-loops/examples/README.md

 </details>

-## Problem 22: Automorphic Number Determination
+## Example 22: Automorphic Number Determination

 **Problem:** Given a natural number `n`.
 Determine if it is an automorphic number.
 Note.
 An automorphic number is a number whose square is equal to the last digits of the square of this number: 5 - 25, 6 - 36, 25 - 625.